 Sometimes you only want to share certain things with certain people.
-You probably want to share all your /photos directory with your significant other, but not with your fellow students.
-On the other hand you maybe want to share the /lectures folder with them.
+You probably want to share all your /photos directory with your significant other, but not with your fellow students where you maybe want to share the /lectures folder.
 In brig you can define what folder you want to share with what remote.
 If you do not limit this, all folders will be open to a remote by default.
 Also note, that if a remote already got some content of a folder you did not want to share, he will still be able to access it.
 If you're unsure, you should better be restrictive than too permissive.